oaklevor/oaklevor/README.md

-- Hi, I’m @oaklevor
+- Hi, I’m Olivia Klevorn
 - I’m interested in full-stack web and mobile app development
-- I'm majoring in Software Engineering
+- I'm a third year majoring in Software Engineering at Michigan Tech
-- I'm learning C right now, and I already have experience in
-  - C#
+- My favorite programming language is C#
-  - Java
-  - JavaScript
-  - Python
-  - SQL
-  - HTML/CSS
-  - Blazor
-  - .NET
+- My favorite JavaScript/TypeScript framework is Aurelia
 - Check out some of my projects under repositories!

 <!---